openhab/openhab-docs/README.md

 - Versions like "2.1.0" are marked by git tags.
 - Based on tags branches like "2.1-patch" are created, to include later discovered changes (like fixed links).
-- The intended base folder for the version needs to be set in `_config.yml`, e.g. `baseurl: "/v2.1"`.
-- New versions have to be added to the dropdown menu shown on the resulting website, configured in `_includes/versioning.html`.
-- The version branch has to be generated with jekyll, the resulting content goes into the version folder identical to the above set baseurl.
-Execute e.g. `jekyll build -d path/to/checked-out/gh-pages-branch/v2.1/`
-- The generated static page files under, e.g., `v2.1/` need to be committed to `gh-pages` for GitHub Pages to pick them up and include in the generated page.